Skip to main content

 5 mentions Positive Neutral Negative

-The graphics are generally described as average, with some users appreciating the environmental visuals and excellent video quality, while others note a lack of depth compared to better VR experiences.
-The use of 3D infographics is highlighted as a positive aspect, although expectations for more immersive content based on the trailer were not fully met.
-The addition of a laser show is seen as a fun element for those familiar with such experiences.
+The graphics in the game are generally described as average, with some users appreciating the environmental visuals and excellent video quality.
+While the use of 3D infographics is noted as a helpful feature, expectations for more immersive 3D content were not fully met.
+The addition of a laser show is seen as a fun element for those familiar with such experiences, but overall, the visuals do not stand out compared to other VR offerings.

 • “Visuals look fine for the environment; video visuals are excellent.
 The laser show is silly but a nice touch for anyone who has enjoyed one in real life.”